sfeichtenschlager/endless-runner/README.md

 ## Project Files
 To reduce the size of the Unity project files in the repository, only Assets, Packages and ProjectSettings have been added.
 Any needed files should be there.

+## Working instructions
+First, clone the repository into a folder using `git clone https://github.com/sfeichtenschlager/endless-runner/`.